AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 There can be no doubt that the Catholic doctrine of purgatory is a corruption of the Scriptural doctrine of the disciplinary character of all God\'s punishments.
-Purgatory was never heard of in the earlier centuries.[^149] It is first fully stated by Pope Gregory the First,
+Purgatory was never heard of in the earlier centuries.[^149] It is first fully stated by Pope **Gregory the First**,
 \"its inventor,\" at the close of the Sixth Century.
 "For some light faults we must believe that there is before judgment a purgatorial fire."
 This theory is a perversion of the idea held anciently, that all God\'s punishments are purgative; what the Catholic regards as true of the errors of the good is just as true of the sins of the worst, --- indeed, of all.
-The word rendered punishment in Matt.
-25:46, (*kolasin*) implies all this.
+The word rendered punishment in Matthew 25:46, (*kolasin*) implies all this.

 That the condition of the dead was not regarded as inalterably fixed is evident from the fact that prayers for the dead were customary anciently, and that, too, before the doctrine of purgatory was formulated.
-The living believed --- and so should we believe --- that the dead have migrated to another country, where the good offices of survivors on earth avail.
-Perpetua begged for the help of her brother, child of a Pagan father, who had died unbaptized.
-In Tertullian the widow prays for the soul of her departed husband.
-Repentance by the dead is conceded by Clement, and the prayers of the good on earth help them.
+The living believed --- and so should we believe --- that the dead have migrated to another country, where the good offices of survivors on earth avail. **Perpetua** begged for the help of her brother, child of a Pagan father, who had died unbaptized.
+In **Tertullian** the widow prays for the soul of her departed husband.
+Repentance by the dead is conceded by **Clement**, and the prayers of the good on earth help them.

 The dogma of the purificatory character of future punishment did not degenerate into the doctrine of punishment for believers only, until the Fourth Century; nor did that error crystallize into the Catholic purgatory until later.

-Hagenbach says: \"Comparing Gregory\'s doctrine with the earlier, and more spiritual notions concerning the efficacy of the purifying fire of the intermediate state, we may adopt the statement of Schmidt that the belief in a lasting desire of perfection, which death itself cannot quench, degenerated into a belief in purgatory.\"
+**Hagenbach** says: \"Comparing Gregory\'s doctrine with the earlier, and more spiritual notions concerning the efficacy of the purifying fire of the intermediate state, we may adopt the statement of Schmidt that the belief in a lasting desire of perfection, which death itself cannot quench, degenerated into a belief in purgatory.\"

-Plumptre[^150] has a valuable statement: \"In every form; from the solemn liturgies which embodied the belief of her profoundest thinkers and truest worshipers, to the simple words of hope and love which were traced over the graves of the poor, her voice (the church of the first ages) went up without a doubt or misgiving, in prayers for the souls of the departed;\" showing that they could not have regarded their condition as unalterably fixed at death.
-Prof. Plumptre quotes from Lee\'s *Christian Doctrine of Prayer for the Departed*, to show the early Christians\' belief that intercessions for the dead would be of avail to them.
-Even Augustine accepted the doctrine.
+**Plumptre**[^150] has a valuable statement: \"In every form; from the solemn liturgies which embodied the belief of her profoundest thinkers and truest worshipers, to the simple words of hope and love which were traced over the graves of the poor, her voice (the church of the first ages) went up without a doubt or misgiving, in prayers for the souls of the departed;\" showing that they could not have regarded their condition as unalterably fixed at death.

+Prof. **Plumptre** quotes from **Lee**\'s *Christian Doctrine of Prayer for the Departed*, to show the early Christians\' belief that intercessions for the dead would be of avail to them.
+Even **Augustine** accepted the doctrine.
 He prayed after his mother\'s death, that her sins might be forgiven, and that his father might also receive pardon.[^151]

-\"The Platonic doctrine of a separate state where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead.\" Uhlhorn gives similar testimony:
+\"The Platonic doctrine of a separate state where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead.\"

-\"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom, which vividly exhibited the connection between the church above and the church below.\" Origen\'s tenet of Catharsis or Purification was absorbed by the growing belief in purgatory.[^152]
+**Uhlhorn** gives similar testimony: \"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom, which vividly exhibited the connection between the church above and the church below.\"

+**Origen\'s** tenet of Catharsis or Purification was absorbed by the growing belief in purgatory.[^152]

 ## Important Thoughts.

-Let the reader reflect (1) that the Primitive Christians so distrusted the effect of the truth on the popular mind that they withheld it, and only cherished it esoterically, and held up terrors for effect, in which they had no faith; (2) that they prayed for the wicked dead that they might be released from suffering; (3) that they universally held that Christ preached the Gospel to sinners in Hades; (4) that the earliest creeds are entirely silent as to the idea that the wicked dead were in irretrievable and endless torment; (5) that the terms used by some who are accused of teaching endless torment were precisely those employed by those acknowledged to have been Universalists; (6) that the first Christians were the happiest of people and infused a wonderful cheerfulness into a world of sorrow and gloom; (7) that there is not a shade of darkness nor a note of despair in any one of the thousands of epitaphs in the Catacombs; (8) that the doctrine of universal redemption was first made prominent by those to whom Greek was their native tongue, and that they declared that they derived it from the Greek Scriptures, while endless punishment was first taught by Africans and Latins, who derived it from a foreign tongue of which the great teacher of it confessed he was ignorant (See \"Augustine\" later on).
+Let the reader reflect

+\(1\) that the Primitive Christians so distrusted the effect of the truth on the popular mind that they withheld it, and only cherished it esoterically, and held up terrors for effect, in which they had no faith;

+\(2\) that they prayed for the wicked dead that they might be released from suffering;

+\(3\) that they universally held that Christ preached the Gospel to sinners in Hades;

+\(4\) that the earliest creeds are entirely silent as to the idea that the wicked dead were in irretrievable and endless torment;

+\(5\) that the terms used by some who are accused of teaching endless torment were precisely those employed by those acknowledged to have been Universalists;

+\(6\) that the first Christians were the happiest of people and infused a wonderful cheerfulness into a world of sorrow and gloom;

+\(7\) that there is not a shade of darkness nor a note of despair in any one of the thousands of epitaphs in the Catacombs;

+\(8\) that the doctrine of universal redemption was first made prominent by those to whom Greek was their native tongue, and that they declared that they derived it from the Greek Scriptures, while endless punishment was first taught by Africans and Latins, who derived it from a foreign tongue of which the great teacher of it confessed he was ignorant (See
+\"**Augustine**\" later on).
 Let the reader give to these considerations their full and proper weight, and it will be impossible to believe that the fathers regarded the impenitent as consigned at death to hopeless and endless woe.

-Note.--- After giving the emphatic language of Clement and Origen and other ancient Christians declarative of universal holiness, Dr. Bigg, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^153] \"Neither Clement nor Origen is, properly speaking, a Universalist.
+Note.--- After giving the emphatic language of **Clement** and **Origen** and other ancient Christians declarative of universal holiness, Dr. **Bigg**, in his valuable book, *The Christian Platonists of Alexandria*, frequently quoted in these pages, remarks:[^153]
+\"Neither Clement nor Origen is, properly speaking, a Universalist.
 Nor is Universalism the logical result of their principles.\" The reasons he gives are two: (1) They believed in the freedom of the will; and (2) they did not deny the eternity of punishment, because the soul that has sinned beyond a certain point can never become what it might have been!

 To which it is only necessary to say (1) that Universalists generally accept the freedom of the will, and (2) no soul that has sinned, as all have sinned, can ever become what it might have been, so that Dr.
-Bigg\'s premises would necessitate not Universalism, but universal condemnation!
+**Bigg**\'s premises would necessitate not Universalism, but universal condemnation!

-And, as if to contradict his own words Dr. Bigg adds in the very next
-paragraph: \"The hope of a general restitution of all souls through suffering to purity and blessedness, lingered on in the East for some time;\" and the last words in his book are these: \"It is the teaching of St. Paul, --- Then Cometh the end, when he shall have delivered up the Kingdom to God, even the Father.
-Then shall the Son also himself be subject unto him that put all things under him that God may be all in all.\" And these are the last words of his last note: \"At the end all will be one because the Father\'s will is all in all and all in each.
+And, as if to contradict his own words Dr. **Bigg** adds in the very next paragraph: \"The hope of a general restitution of all souls through suffering to purity and blessedness, lingered on in the East for some time;\" and the last words in his book are these: \"It is the teaching of St. Paul, --- Then Cometh the end, when he shall have delivered up the Kingdom to God, even the Father.
+Then shall the Son also himself be subject unto him that put all things under him that God may be all in all.\"

+And these are the last words of his last note: \"At the end all will be one because the Father\'s will is all in all and all in each.
 Each will fill the place which the mystery of the economy assigns to him.\"

-It would be interesting to learn what sort of a monstrosity Dr. Bigg has constructed, and labeled with the word which he declares could not be applied to Clement and Origen.
+It would be interesting to learn what sort of a monstrosity Dr. **Bigg** has constructed and labeled with the word which he declares could not be applied to **Clement** and **Origen**.

 # 6. The Apostles' Immediate Successors.

 As we read the writings of the immediate successors of the apostles, we discover that matters of eschatology do not occupy their thought.
-They dwell on the advent of our Lord, and dilate on its blessings to the world; they give the proofs of his divinity, and appeal to men to accept his religion.
+They dwell on the advent of our Lord and dilate on its blessings to the world; they give the proofs of his divinity, and appeal to men to accept his religion.
 Most of the surviving documents of the First Century are hortatory.
 It was an apologetic, not a polemic age.

 A very partisan author, anxious to show that the doctrine of endless punishment was bequeathed to their immediate successors by the apostles, concedes this.
-He says that the first Christians \"touched but lightly and incidentally on points of doctrine,\" but gave "the doctrines of Christianity in the very words of Scripture, giving us often no certain clew to their interpretations of the language.\"[^154] The first Christians were converted Jews, Greeks, Egyptians, Romans, differing in their theologies, and only agreeing in accepting Christ and Christianity;
+He says that the first Christians \"touched but lightly and incidentally on points of doctrine,\" but gave "the doctrines of Christianity in the very words of Scripture, giving us often no certain clew to their interpretations of the language.\"[^154]

-their ideas of our Lord\'s teaching concerning human destiny and on other subjects were tinctured by their antecedent predilections.
-Their doctrines on many points were colored by Jewish and Pagan errors, until their minds were clarified, when the more systematic teachers came, --- Clement, Origen and others, who eliminated the errors Christian converts had brought with them from former associations, and presented Christianity as Christ taught it.
+The first Christians were converted Jews, Greeks, Egyptians, Romans, differing in their theologies, and only agreeing in accepting Christ and Christianity; their ideas of our Lord\'s teaching concerning human destiny and on other subjects were tinctured by their antecedent predilections.
+Their doctrines on many points were colored by Jewish and Pagan errors, until their minds were clarified, when the more systematic teachers came, --- **Clement**, **Origen** and others, who eliminated the errors Christian converts had brought with them from former associations and presented Christianity as Christ taught it.
 The measures of meal were more or less impure until the leaven of genuine Christianity transformed them.
 But it is conceded that there is little left of the apostolic age, out of the New Testament, to tell us what their ideas of human destiny were.

 It is probable, however, that the Pharisaic notion of a partial resurrection and the annihilation of the wicked was held by some, and